ZafarUrakov/ZafarUrakov/README.md

 - 🌱 I’m currently learning **Microsoft**

-- 👨‍💻 All of my projects are available at [https://github.com/ZafarUrakov](https://github.com/ZafarUrakov)
+- 👨‍💻 All of my projects are available on [GitHub](https://github.com/ZafarUrakov)

 - 📫 How to reach me **ZafarUrakov@outlook.com**

-- ⚡ Fun fact **I think I am ambitious👀**
+- ⚡ Fun fact: **The first programming language was called FORTRAN 👀**

 <h3 align="left">Connect with me:</h3>
 <p align="left">